Value Investing – Risk Aversion (Lesson 2)

 When defining risk, no risk means there is no chance of default; if default did occur, then total chaos will exist in society.
 Some risk means that the chance of default is less than 1% and it will take time in terms of years to actually materialize.
 Reasonable risk refers to less than 3% chance of default, and it will be very rare that default can occur within less than one year.
 Risk means that the chance of default increases to almost double that of reasonable risk.
 Although unlikely, it does happen and it commonly comes to fruition quickly, i.e. in less than three months.
 When talking about risky investments, they are unacceptable forms of financial investment for value investors.
 The chance of default tends toward more than 3% and could hit 5%; small cap survival is strongly tied to the ability to weather economic disasters, proper internal controls and of course having a product desired by consumers and delivered via the venue consumers utilize.
 As for penny stocks, don’t even consider them.

 Value investors only consider reasonable risk financial instruments.
-The preferred instrument is common stock.
+The preferred instrument is common stock of DOW and large-cap companies; think of S&P 500 organizations.

 Notice how risk is categorized based on the ability to keep the financial instrument’s promise to the owner.
 Another interesting aspect of this table is the fact that the larger the entity, the less risk involved.